TotallyInformation/node-red-contrib-events/README.md

 Instead, this set of nodes name events after the input `msg.topic`.

-So, throw any `msg` you like into an `event-in` node.
-Then add `event-out` nodes set to the topic string that you want to listen for.
+So, throw any `msg` you like to an `event-out` node.
+Then add `event-in` nodes set to the topic string that you want to listen for.

-Then any msg sent to any of the `event-in` nodes that has the matching `msg.topic` string, all of the `event-out` nodes will receive and output the same `msg`.
+Then for a msg sent to any of the `event-out` nodes that has the matching `msg.topic` string, all of the `event-in` nodes will receive and output the same `msg`.